adityavar808/Codets-Of-Delhi/README.md

 The work is organized across several Jupyter notebooks, each focusing on a specific stage — from data exploration and cleaning to building intelligent suggestions.

-## 📂 Project Structure

-Coders-Of-Delhi-Pyhton/
-│
-├── 1.
-Introduction.ipynb          # Overview and dataset exploration
-├── 2.
-Data cleaning.ipynb         # Data preprocessing and feature refinement
-├── 3.
-People you may know.ipynb   # Logic/model for friend recommendations
-├── 4.
-Pages you might like.ipynb  # Model for page or content recommendations
-└── README.md                      # Project documentation

 🛠️ Tech Stack

 Language: Python